Table of Contents

 Once we have something – including a £5 win on a slot machine – we don’t want to give it up!
 We value things we already have much more than things we don’t yet have.
 And this is one of the psychological triggers that makes you more likely than not to pick up your debit card and make the deposits needed to unlock your account.

 So this is what you need to bear in mind when you assess a free spins offer.
-This is difficult to do, and it’s no sign of weakness to find making such decisions hard –they are measurable psychological phenomena because in experimental situations large numbers of people take these decisions.
+This is difficult to do, and it’s no sign of weakness to find making such decisions hard – they are measurable psychological phenomena because in experimental situations, large numbers of people make these decisions.

 You need to think of yourself as weak and stupid!